j0hanz/backend_template/README.md

 ### Djlint

 Djlint is a tool for linting and formatting Django templates.
+For detailed configuration, see the [Djlint Documentation](https://www.djlint.com/docs/configuration/).

 #### Linting Templates